 Klarna will send a notification that your payment failed so you know what’s going on, and so that you can prepare for a double payment in two weeks.
 Keep in mind, you may not be able to use Klarna for new purchases until your account has been paid up to date.

 Don’t miss payments if you can avoid it!
 If you continue to miss payments, or the remaining balance is not settled by the due date on your last reminder, it could be sent to a third-party collection agency and affect your credit score.

 What are my options if I can’t pay my Klarna bill on time?

 If you know in advance that you cannot pay your bill on time, you can extend the due date.
 Open the Klarna app, go to Payments, select the purchase or statement you would like to extend, select Payment Options, then Extend Due Date and follow the prompts.

 Yes, you can extend your due date.
-When you extend the due date, all other scheduled payments will automatically withdraw from your account every 2 weeks from the new due date you have selected.
+When you extend the due date, all other scheduled payments will be automatically withdrawn from your account every two weeks from the new due date you have selected.

 Klarna understands that you might have financial difficulties.
 If you are experiencing a financial hardship, contact the Klarna customer service team immediately.
 They will work with you to keep your account in good standing.